lucaspena/agt-proof-of-stake/report.md

      }
   if last-slot(CHAIN) < S1
   /\ not(CHAIN block(S1, LEADER) in CHAINS)
-  /\ sh('dishonest, STAKE) := LEADER
+  /\ sh('dishonest, STAKE) := LEADER .
-   .

  --- Dishonest leader can freeze state at any time, preparing for slot
  --- to be incremented.
  crl { NW | CHAINS | LEADER SHS | S1 -> S2 }
   => [ NW | CHAINS | SHS        | S1 -> S2 ]
   if S1 < S2
-  /\ sh('dishonest, STAKE) := LEADER
+  /\ sh('dishonest, STAKE) := LEADER .
-   .
 ```

 ## Reward System

-After each iteration of the protocol, agents have publish additional blocks
+After each iteration of the protocol, agents publish additional blocks
-on to an exisiting chain for the slot that they are a leader.
+onto an exisiting chain for the slot that they are a leader.
-Once concencus is achieved only blocks on the longest chain are kept
+Once concensus is achieved only blocks on the longest chain are kept
-and all other chains (along with blocks on these chains) are discarded
+and all other chains (along with blocks on these chains) are discarded.
 While it may seem intuitive to award only miners whos blocks are on the longest chain,
 this allows adverseries to employ withholding attacks to have dispropotionate control over the network.
 For example, \textcolor{red}{ TODO: 3 slot example }